SSWConsulting/SSW.Rules.Content/rules/how-to-easily-start-a-react-project/rule.md

 ---
 ## Vite

-Vite is a reliable frontend build tool that has an easy integration many frontend web frameworks, and built-in Typescript support.
+Vite is a reliable frontend build tool that has an easy integration with many frontend web frameworks, and built-in Typescript support.

 Vite is much faster than using create-react-app, this is mainly because Vite does not use Webpack for bundling JS assets.